-Note for the paper setter: The examiner is required to set nine questions in all.
+The examiner is required to set nine questions in all.
 The first question will be compulsory consisting of five short questions (2 marks each) covering the whole syllabus.
 In addition, eight more questions will be set unit-wise comprising two questions from each of the four units, the students shall be required to attempt five questions in all selecting one question from each unit including the compulsory question.

-- CO1.
-Explain the concept and scope and the role of various agencies in population education. - CO2.Discriminate between population education through formal and non-formal modes in India.
-Explain Relationship between growth of population and development - CO3.Explain determinants of population distribution patterns, explain the impact of population growth on health of population and suggest measures to maintain health in the face growing population - CO4.
-Correlate population growth with issues of quality of life and environment Explain Global and national policies and State Strategies for population education through various organizations.
+- Explain the concept and scope of population education. - Understand the role of various agencies in population education. - Discriminate between population education through formal and non-formal modes in India - Explain the Population situation in the world and in India - State determinants of population distribution patterns - Explain the concept of Population dynamics - Explain the impact of population growth on health of population - Suggest measures to maintain health in the face growing population. - Correlate population growth with issues of quality of life and environment - Describe teaching methods of Population education - Analyse relationship between population and development by describing related issues of HRD, - Explain Global and national policies on population - State Strategies for population education through various organizations. - Explain different kinds of hurdles in implementation of population policies